sethrfore/hb-srf-r/README.md

 brew install --cask cmake
 ```

 Check if the default R is correct by running `which R`.
 It should be `$(brew --prefix)/bin/R`, e.g. `/opt/homebrew/bin/R`.
 You might have to start a new terminal session for it to take effect.

-Note: If necessary, remove previous R and cairo installations prior to compiling the modified R formula.
 Once installed, the compiled dependencies can be checked by invoking R and running `capabilities()`.
 You can test if everything is as expected with the following:
 ```r
 all(capabilities == c(jpeg = TRUE,
 					  png = TRUE,